Andrew Pullinger - Partner, Campbells Grand Cayman - Commercial Litigation

 Recent work highlights include:

-• Obtaining an anti-suit injunction from the Cayman Grand Court to restrain the continuation of claims in excess of US$280 million in New York.
+• Successfully applying for an anti-suit injunction to restrain the continuation of claims in excess of US$280 million in New York.

 Qualifications and Admissions